-- 32. (1) The Municipal Planning Registrar must determine if it is necessary to consult the public on an application for municipal planning approval within- - (a) 14 days of having notified the applicant that the application is complete, or such further period as agreed upon with the applicant which period may not exceed 60 days after having notified the applicant that the application is complete; or - (b) 14 days after the application is regarded as complete, or such further period as agreed upon with the applicant which period may not exceed 60 days after the application is regarded as complete.

-- (2) An application for municipal planning approval lapses if the Municipal Planning Registrar failed to determine if it is necessary to consult the public on an application for municipal planning approval within the time permitted contemplate in subitem (1). - (3) An application for municipal planning approval lapses if the applicant failed to consult the public on an application for municipal planning approval within the time permitted or agreed upon with the Municipal Planning Registrar, which period may not exceed 60 days after the application is regarded as complete. - (4) The Municipal Planning Registrar may require an applicant to consult the public at the applicant's expense by means of any combination of the methods of public notice contemplated in item 1 of Schedule 5. - (5) The closing date for submitting comments on an application for municipal planning approval may not be less than 30 days from the date of the notice. - (6) A notice of an application for municipal planning approval must include the items listed in item 2 of Schedule 5. - (7) The public consultation process must be completed within 30 days, or such further period as agreed upon with the applicant which period may not exceed 60 days after the Municipal Planning Registrar has determined that it is necessary to consult the public. - (8) An application for municipal planning approval lapses if the public consultation process was not completed within the time permitted contemplated in subitem (7). - (9) An applicant may give notice of an application for municipal planning approval jointly with an application for environmental authorisation as contemplated in item 3 of Schedule 5 or with an application for a mining right as contemplated in item 4 of Schedule 5. - (10) An applicant must provide the Municipal Planning Registrar with proof that notice was given of an application for municipal planning approval.
+- 32. (1) The Municipal Planning Registrar must determine if it is necessary to consult the public on an application for municipal planning approval within- - (a) 14 days of having notified the applicant that the application is complete, or such further period as agreed upon with the applicant which period may not exceed 60 days after having notified the applicant that the application is complete: or - (b) 14 days after the application is regarded as complete, or such further period as agreed upon with the applicant which period may not exceed 60 days after the application is regarded as complete. - (2) An application for municipal planning approval lapses if the applicant failed to consult the public on an application for municipal planning approval within the time permitted or agreed upon with the Municipal Planning Registrar, which period may not exceed 60 days after the application is regarded as complete. - (3) The closing date for submitting comments on an application for municipal planning approval may not be less than 30 days from the date of the notice. - (4) A notice of an application for municipal planning approval must include the items listed in item 2 of Schedule 5. - (5) The public consultation process must be completed within 30 days, or such further period as agreed upon with the applicant which period may not exceed 60 days after the Municipal Planning Registrar has determined that it is necessary to consult the public. - (6) An application for municipal planning approval lapses if the public consultation process was not completed within the time permitted contemplated in subitem (5). - (7) An applicant may give notice of an application for municipal planning approval jointly with an application for environmental authorisation as contemplated in item 3 of Schedule 5 or with an application for a mining right as contemplated in item 4 of Schedule 5. - (8) An applicant must provide the Municipal Planning Registrar with proof in a form of sworn affidavit, attaching all necessary documents that notice was given of an application for Municipal Planning Approval.